Salvatore Giuliano: Death

-The official story was unraveled by Tommaso Besozzi of the Milanese weekly L'Europeo.
+The official story was unravelled by Tommaso Besozzi of the Milanese weekly L'Europeo.
 In the 16 and 24 July issues, he named Pisciotta as the murderer, but substituted misleading initials for Minasola.
 In spite of later official testimony by Pisciotta, de Maria, and Perenze confirming Besozzi's reportage, the concocted story remains as the official account.

-Aspanu Pisciotta remained at large until 5 December when he emerged from a concealed space in his family's home and was arrested.
-He had been hiding there since shortly after Giuliano's murder, when the Carabinieri command, who couldn't grant the amnesty he sought, turned him loose.
+Pisciotta remained at large until 5 December, when he emerged from a concealed space in his family's home and was arrested.
+He had been hiding there since shortly after Giuliano's murder, when the Carabinieri command, who could not grant the amnesty he sought, turned him loose.

 Viterbo trial

-A trial, which officially concerned the massacre at Portella della Ginestra convened at Viterbo, Lazio on 12 June 1950, but was quickly adjourned and reconvened in 1951.
+A trial, which officially concerned the massacre at Portella della Ginestra, was convened at Viterbo, Lazio on 12 June 1950, but was quickly adjourned and reconvened in 1951.
 It then spun into a wide examination of Giuliano's career.
-There were thirty six defendants, all with attorneys, many of whom wanted to expand the scope of the trial to embarrass the conservative government.
+There were thirty-six defendants, all with attorneys, many of whom wanted to expand the scope of the trial to embarrass the conservative government.
 All of the defendants except Pisciotta denied even being present at the May Day event.
 Pisciotta named many of the names previously cited, but also included Mario Scelba, Minister of the Interior.
-His revelations often occurred during barely coherent outbursts—his behavior indicated a man in the grip of fear and uncertainty.
+His revelations often occurred during barely coherent outbursts—his behaviour indicated a man in the grip of fear and uncertainty.
 On 11 May 1951, he admitted murdering Giuliano.

-A great deal of testimony, some the most dramatic of the proceedings, concerned a reputed diary that Giuliano kept, naming the powerful politicians with whom he collaborated.
+A great deal of testimony, some of the most dramatic of the proceedings, concerned a reputed diary that Giuliano kept, naming the powerful politicians with whom he collaborated.
 Pisciotta, Perenze, Luca, Marotta, and especially de Maria figured in its saga.
-De Maria was accused by a Mafioso, Stefano de Peri of telling him that he had destroyed the memoirs.
+De Maria was accused by a Mafioso, Stefano de Peri, of telling him that he had destroyed the memoirs.
 None of the accused admitted to knowing what became of Giuliano's journal.
-Testimony concluded late in 1951, and in May 1952 twelve defendants, including Terranova and Pisciotta, were sentenced for life; four were given shorter sentences, and the remainder were acquitted.
+Testimony concluded late in 1951, and in May 1952, twelve defendants, including Terranova and Pisciotta, were sentenced for life; four were given shorter sentences, and the remainder were acquitted.
 More trials followed: the last arrest of a Giuliano confederate on related charges was in 1964, and the last prisoner among them was released by 1980.

 Deaths of participants

-On 10 February 1954, a few days after he talked to Pietro Scaglione, an assistant prosecutor from Palermo, Aspanu Pisciotta was assassinated by poison in his cell at Ucciardone Prison in Palermo while breakfasting with his cellmate father.
+On 10 February 1954, a few days after he talked to Pietro Scaglione, an assistant prosecutor from Palermo, Pisciotta was assassinated by poison in his cell at Ucciardone Prison in Palermo while breakfasting with his cellmate father.
 The dose was a substantial 20 centigrams of strychnine, enough to kill 40 dogs.
 When Ciro Verdiani and Cusumano Geloso died before their natural life expectancies, suspicions of poisoning were voiced.
 Benedetto Minasola was murdered in 1960.
 The Mafioso suspected of poisoning Pisciotta was shot in 1961, and Scaglione was killed by the Mafia while serving as Prosecutor General of Palermo in 1971.